utdata/chj-workbench-lesson/practice.md

 - Convert the date fields to real dates.
 - You might make a copy of RACE and use **Refine** to merge into more narrow categories: White, Black, Asian, American Indian, Other.
-- You could rename Gender if you wanted to.
+- You could rename the values in Gender if you wanted to.

 ## Group and aggregate